Site-Logo

 previous Additionally, given the continued overwhelming supremacy of imperialism there cannot be any doubt for our geo-politicians that whatever regime comes into conflict with the imperial centre must be supported – regardless of its relation to the popular masses.
 Tertium non datur!
 During the last two decades this geo-political position did not differ much from the social revolutionary one.
 Imperial power has been at its highest, unfolding ruthlessly and attacking resisting regimes that represented old gains of long-gone popular struggles.
 Outstanding examples were Yugoslavia and Iraq, where the popular masses essentially remained passive while only politically advanced sections supported the regimes’ resistance against imperialism.
 Popular resistance movements like those … [read more]

-Global Freedom March to Jerusalem
+Pics from the Global March to Jerusalem

 Bild